 - Potential Impact to Artist’s Community of Practice: Did you clearly outline who is your community of practice?
-Does the application describe the potential impact to your artistic discipline, field of study, community of practice, place-based community, or broader community?
+Does the application describe the potential impact to your artistic discipline, audience, field of study, place-based community, or broader community?
 Community can mean different things to different people in different contexts, and we encourage you to define your community in a way that makes sense for your artistic practice and this proposal.

 - Artistic Strength: Do the work samples you share reflect your distinct vision and originality?
 Does your work sample description convey a clear understanding of your craft—the techniques you use and the intention behind them—and commitment to artistic achievement?

 Applicants who advance to Stage 2 of review will be invited to submit additional information including a process map, an experience list, and an expense list.
 Panelists will review the application as a whole and convene for a public panel meeting to make final funding recommendations.